climate-action-kits/pxt-fwd-edu/gr11-electriccar-modify.md

 hint~

 ## Challenge Time! @showdialog
 You might have noticed that with a shorter sonar distance, your electric vehicle ends up in tighter spots.
 Simply turning might not always be the best response.
-Let’s teach our electric car some new tricks for when it encounters obstacles.
+Let’s teach our electric car some new tricks for when it encounters obstacles.<br>
 Think about what instructions we could add to the code to solve this problem.

 ## Challenge Step 1